alburezg/alburezg.github.io/index.md

 {: .notice}

-Nepomuceno, M., Acosta, E., **Alburez-Gutierrez, D.**, Aburto, J.M., Gagnon, A., and Turra, C. (Forthcoming). *Besides population age-structure, health and other demographic factors can contribute to understanding the COVID-19 burden across the globe.* Proceedings of the National Academy of Sciences (Accepted for publication).
+Nepomuceno, M., Acosta, E., **Alburez-Gutierrez, D.**, Aburto, J.M., Gagnon, A., and Turra, C. (2020). *Besides population age-structure, health and other demographic factors can contribute to understanding the COVID-19 burden across the globe.* Proceedings of the National Academy of Sciences, 117(25).
+DOI:[10.1073/pnas.2008760117](https://doi.org/10.1073/pnas.2008760117).

 ## Or watch a short video-publication of my work on the demography of genocide